 - Gloves if you feel the cold especially (I like the touch screen kind)

-- Comfortable winter boots or shoes with warmer socks
+- Comfortable winter boots or shoes with warm socks (I like these ones)

 Where to go from Lisbon